PareshP2507/DesignPatterns/src/structural/adapter/ADAPTER.md

 The Adapter Pattern is a structural design pattern that allows incompatible interfaces to work together.
 It acts as a bridge between two incompatible interfaces by converting the interface of one class into another that a client expects.

+In this example, we have implemented a media player system where:

+- `MediaPlayer` is the **Target** interface expected by the client.
+- `AdvancedMediaPlayer` is the **Adaptee**, which has an incompatible interface.
+- `MediaAdapter` is the **Adapter**, which bridges the gap between the `MediaPlayer` and `AdvancedMediaPlayer`.

+The `MediaPlayerImpl` class uses an adapter to handle 'mp4' file types.
+For 'mp3' files, it processes them directly without needing the adapter.
+Essentially, the adapter allows `MediaPlayerImpl` to add support for playing 'mp4' files by leveraging the existing `AdvancedMediaPlayer` class (the adaptee).

 ---

 ## Directory Structure